 Your shower glass will showcase your tilework, so we recommend using a professional to achieve a great result.
 Ensure you’re keeping a straight line and an even depth, and avoid 3D tiles where your glass meets the wall.

 Tile also needs to be well-adhered.
 Insufficient grout will leave hollow patches behind your tile, causing it to crack when drilled.

 Finally, select a tile appropriate for a wet environment.
 Porcelains and man made stone will save on maintenance compared to porous natural stone.

 Showers, especially steam showers, will produce a lot of steam in your bathroom.
 Consider installing a good fan or dehumidifier, and run them during and after each use.
 Also leave your shower door open (towards the drain) after showering to prevent unnecessary moisture & mildew.

-Water runs downhill, and sits on the flat.
-Inadequate slope towards your drain will guarantee leaks, no matter how good the glass installation.
+Water runs downhill, and sits on flat surfaces.
+Inadequate slope towards your drain will guarantee leaks, no matter how great the glass installation.
 Be especially mindful when installing no-threshold or curbless showers!

 Also, check tubs and pre-fabricated bases for slope before they are installed!
-If the threshold does not angle down toward the drain, return it to the store – pronto!
+If the threshold does not angle down toward the drain, take it back to the store before it’s too late.